SAP-samples/teched2022-IN280/exercises/ex4/ex43/readme.md

-# Exercise 4.3 - Get an overview of all Cloud Integration services of SAP Integration Suite
+# Exercise 4.3 - Health overview of all Cloud Integration services of SAP Integration Suite

 In this exercise you will understand how to get an **overview on Cloud Integration services** along with their technical health rating.
 The color-coding of a service's rating can be taken as an indicator where you have to look into the details.